ACrazyTown/flixel-waveform/README.md

 3. And then include it in your Project.xml: `<haxelib name="flixel-waveform">`

 4. Finally, import it in your code when needed: `import flixel.addons.display.waveform.FlxWaveform;`

-## Info
-### Supported targets
-Should work on any target that exposes raw audio buffer data (native targets).
-Due to the lime handles audio on HTML5/Flash, this addon does not work on those targets.
-I'm looking into possible solutions.